- General Admissions Questions

 - There is no required length for the writing sample, but most range from 10-25 pages, double-spaced.
 The writing sample should represent academic or scholarly writing.
 Applicants in the past have included portions of master’s thesis, honor’s thesis, research and seminar papers, or academic articles.
 Bibliographic references are not counted toward the 25 pages.

-Q: Does the department have a minimum GPA and GRE score?
+Q: Does the department have a minimum GPA required for admission?

-- No. However, admission is highly competitive and admitted students generally have very high GRE scores (approximately 165+ verbal, 158+ quantitative, and 5 in analytical writing).
-Admitted students typically have an average GPA of 3.71+ in their previous studies.
+- No. However, admission is highly competitive and admitted students typically have an average GPA of 3.71+ in their previous studies.

 Q. What are the institution and department codes for the Department of Political Science at the University of Notre Dame?

-- The institution code for both the GRE and TOEFL exams is 1841.
-The GRE department code is 1902.
+- The institution code for both the TOEFL exams is 1841.

 Q: What are the TOEFL or IELTS requirements?